 Posted by Tyler Kirkland, AIF®, PPC®, Director of Business Development and Client Engagement on March 01, 2019

-Recently I hosted a webinar on Stable Value Navigator – a software solution which allows for the side-by-side evaluation of stable value funds.
+Recently I hosted a webinar on Fi360's Stable Value Vision – a software solution which allows for the side-by-side evaluation of stable value funds.
 The output of the product provides a detailed comparative analysis of most stable value offerings.

 During the webinar, the following poll was conducted.
 It was discovered that the majority of those who participated in the poll did not have a well-defined due diligence process for stable value funds.